FAQ

 12. What do you do besides being a therapist?

-Some of us are mothers, most of us enjoy traveling, and many of us do artwork or are musically inclined.
+Some of us are mothers, most of us enjoy traveling, and many of us do art or are musically inclined.
 In addition, we try to practice self-care by reading, listening to music, watching movies, exercising, or going to the beach.

 13. How do say “Lapde”?
 What kind of name is that?
-What about Mieke?

 Lapde is pronounced “lap” like a laptop and “dee” like the letter D. Lapde is Chinese-American.
 She was born and raised in southern Illinois outside of St. Louis.
 Her parents are from Hong Kong, and her family speaks Cantonese in addition to English.